lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 .. admonition:: On thermostating groups instead of the entire system
     :class: info

-    Two different thermostats are used for SiO and for H2O, respectively.
-Using separate thermostats are usually better when the system contains two separate species, such as a solid and a liquid.
+    Two different thermostats are used for SiO and H2O, respectively.
+Using separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
 It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.

 ..  container:: justify